dev-mDavid/MagicFeel-Demo/README.md

 # MagicFeel (Demo)

 &nbsp;&nbsp;&nbsp;&nbsp;
-MagicFeel was a motion design feature for my web development freelance business.
+MagicFeel was a motion design toolset.
 The project was orginally developed in mid-2017.

 &nbsp;&nbsp;&nbsp;&nbsp;
 But it wasn't built with other developers in mind— sharing or even viewing.
 This demo is a rebuild of that feature (with git and documentation) to show the some of the work & thought that went into building the original code.